shreyashgawande/Fish-Barn/README.md

 - Preview

 ## Description
-- This a Internship project by Sparks Foundation.
+- This a Group project by Our Group [Me, Aarohi Bhand, Swaraj Deshmane,Pranjal Bharsakle].
 - This project is built on HTML/CSS, Bootstrap, Node Js,Ejs and MongoDB.
-- Details of Customers are maintained as `Name`,`Account No`, `Email`, `Amount` are fields.
+- Details of Fish are maintained as `Name`,`Local Name`, `Habitat`, `Nutrition`,etc are fields.

 ## First_Time_Installation
 - Clone the Repository.